 Well, this guide for one of the best hiking trails in the park is wrapping up.
 It’s a hike that will leave you speechless.
 Whether you’re going for the close-up views of Mount Rainier, the wildflowers, waterfalls, or the fun challenge, this trail will stick out as one of your favorites for years to come.

-With so many things to do in this park, you’ll be glad you made time for this hike!
+With so many things to do in Mt Rainier, you’ll be glad you made time for this hike!

 Ultimate Guide to Paradise Mount Rainier: Everything You Need to Know Before You Go